pabs-code/ImageFilterTool/README.md

 4. **Save Processed Images**:
    - Click the "Save Images" button to save the processed images as `gaussian_blurred_image.jpg` and `median_filtered_image.jpg` in the current directory.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or encounter issues, please open an issue on the [GitHub repository](https://github.com/your-username/image-processing-streamlit).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.